310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% bubble Madara %}
 Thaaat just shows how much everyone cherishes you, Kanata-san.

-Not because you’re a god… It’s because you’re *you* that everyone wanted to help you.
+Not ‘cause you’re a god… It’s ‘cause you’re *you* that everyone wanted to help you.
 {% endbubble %}

 {% bubble Kanata curious %}